 16. Job Prospects For Psychotherapists In Australia

 Due to increasing stress in our daily lives, the need for qualified psychotherapists has grown in the last five years.
-As more and more people are turning to psychotherapists to overcome their personal and relationship issues, the trend continues in the coming years.
+As more people turn to psychotherapists to overcome their personal and relationship issues, the trend will continue in the coming years.

-Psychotherapists are employed in several regions of Australia, particularly Victoria, which has a large share of workers.
+Psychotherapists work in several regions of Australia, particularly Victoria, which has a large share of workers.
 The major recruiters for psychotherapy professionals are Health Care and Social Assistance, Public Administration and Safety, and Education and Training.

 The average age of those employed in this profession is 49 years, with most workers above 45 years of age.
 Around 81 per cent of female workers are working in this profession, which shows favourable opportunities for female Psychotherapist aspirants.

-A psychotherapist is an emotionally challenging yet rewarding profession.
-Working in this role, you get an opportunity to change the lives of people from within themselves.
+Being a psychotherapist is an emotionally challenging yet rewarding profession.
+Working in this role allows you to change the lives of people from within themselves.